Frequently Asked Questions

 First of all, it is important to remember that these relationship woes should not be taken as evidence that there is something wrong with you!
 Significant relationships are no accident—they are the result of soul contracts made based on a much bigger picture.
 People may come into our lives for a reason, a season, or a lifetime.
 Every person you have dated had something to learn and something to teach you.
 Not being in a significant relationship at the moment may simply mean it is not relevant to your path at this time.

 Nonetheless break ups can leave us hurting and haunted by remnants of what was and what might have been.
-And many patterns in our lives are karmic and keep recurring until we release ourselves from the chain of causation that can extend much further back, across lifetimes.
-Shamanic healing can deliver powerful soul medicine to dissolve these attachments and emotional blocks, shift stubborn patterns, and reconnect you to your power and wisdom.
+And many patterns in our lives are karmic and keep recurring until we release ourselves from the chain of causation that can extend much further back, across lifetimes and generations.
+Shamanic healing can deliver powerful soul medicine to dissolve ancestral attachments and emotional blocks, shift stubborn patterns, and reconnect you to your power and wisdom.

 Most importantly, however, being single certainly does not mean you should feel lonely and incomplete!
 Through a combination of coaching and healing work, we can work together to build purpose, meaning, fun, and fulfillment into your life, with or without a partner, so you can feel whole, complete and loved no matter what.